-This site was created in 2016 by a small group of DC residents who believe in this magical fort, and our nation's capitol becoming friendly to backyard tree houses as places of wonder
+This site was created in early 2016 by a small group of Hill residents who believe in this magical fort, and our nation's capitol becoming friendly to backyard play spaces as places

-and discovery.
-Rather than paying lawyers to get this structure torn down in a city without a niche for play forts in its building code, DDOT should work with DCRA and the Historic Preservation Office to update the
+of wonder and discovery.
+Rather than paying lawyers to get the structure torn down in a city without a niche for play forts in its building code, DDOT should work with DCRA and the Historic Preservation Office to update

-Code.
-Most of the Metro area suburban municipalities thoughtfully regulate tree house construction.
+the Code.
+Most of the Metro area suburban municipalities now thoughtfully regulate tree house construction.

 At the conclusion of the January 2016 PSC meeting, we were troubled by